 Launch: There are numerous launches and facilities all along the Louisiana side of Toledo Bend.
-From dirt roads to full-service marinas, launch options are nearly endless.
+From dirt roads to full-service marinas, the launch options are nearly endless.
 Several locations offer cabins and camping areas.
-Louisiana has north and south state parks on Toledo Bend that offer cabins, camping and boat launches.
+Louisiana has north and south state parks on Toledo bend that offer cabins, camping and boat launches.

-Jolly Rodger Marina- Facebook
+Jolly Roger Marina- Facebook

 What: Speckled trout, redfish, bass

 How: The area offers a blend of shallow marsh for fast action on warmer days, and some deeper bayous and pipelines where the fish seek refuge if it gets cold.
 The thick grass of summer has subsided, and the trout have moved into the marsh for their winter patterns.
 Topwater baits are easier to work with the thinner grass and are productive on warmer days.
 Live bait may be available at the local marinas, but usually isn’t necessary.
 Plastics tight-lined or popped under a cork generally do the trick.
 If it’s cold, look for the deep canals and deadend pipelines not far from the launches.
 Slowly work jigheads/plastics on the ledges.
 Position the kayak where you can work the bait down, or up onto, a ledge — depending on where they are holding.
 Any cast is likely to yield a trout, red or bass, all in the same spot and all on the same lure.